bmilioli/awesome-node/README.md

-Here’s a draft of your README in English:

----

 # Simple MVC Project with Node.js and TypeScript

 This repository represents a basic MVC project structure using **Node.js** and **TypeScript**.
 It showcases the foundation I find useful in my personal projects.
 The idea behind this project is to keep things as simple as possible while still being effective.